 Team Lead Growth AM/Sales Team @ Leadfeeder

 Thijs Schutyser is Sales Manager at Leadfeeder with more than a decade of experience in B2B sales and pipeline generation.
-He has worked across account executive and leadership roles helping companies turn website visitor data into qualified sales opportunities.
+He has worked across account executive and leadership roles, helping companies turn website visitor data into qualified sales opportunities.

 Having delivered hundreds of product demos and worked directly with sales teams across Europe, Thijs brings firsthand experience in modern sales prospecting and buyer engagement.
-His experience using visitor insights and intent signals to prioritize outreach informs his perspective on building predictable pipeline and improving sales prospecting strategies.
+His experience using visitor insights and intent signals to prioritize outreach informs his perspective on building a predictable pipeline and improving sales prospecting strategies.

 Related articles